Higashi-Ikebukuro runaway car crash: Overview

-The crash
+Crash

 The dashcam in the car driven by Iizuka captured the crash and its aftermath on video.

 According to the Tokyo District Public Prosecutors Office, in the dashcam recording at the time of the crash, Iizuka's wife shouted "Watch out!
 What have you done?" as the car entered a leftward curve in the road, with Iizuka then saying "Oh, what's going on?" followed by the car crashing into the curb and metal guard rail at the left side of the road.

 Footage from nearby security cameras showed that Iizuka then panicked, entering the intersection at a speed of almost 100 km/h.
 The car hit a garbage truck from side on, overturning it, and then plowed into the many cyclists and pedestrians on the pedestrian crossing.

 Following the crash, rather than immediately phoning the police, Iizuka phoned his son, telling him that the accelerator wouldn't come back, and that he had hit numerous people.

 Iizuka explained that he had gone into the curve at a speed exceeding the 50 km/h speed limit because he was hurrying, afraid that he and his wife would be late for a booking they had made at a French restaurant.
 He had been weaving amongst traffic, changing lanes three times just before the crash in order to overtake other vehicles.

 The car rapidly accelerated after going through the red lights and by the time it fatally hit the mother and child was traveling at a speed of 96 km/h.